energy-storage-analysis/LDES-Survey/cap_cost/datasets/pub/li_2017/README.md

 The supporting information of this publication contains material definitions for a range of battery chemistries that are used to define storage media.
 The paper does not appear to include the voltage difference ($\Delta V$) of the electrochemical couples, and those are determined from various sources outlined in `SM_lookup.csv`.
 The prices of electrode materials are also included in the paper, as mainly determined from undisclosed quotes from suppliers.

 For LRMO (lithium-rich manganese oxide), 3/2 moles of Li and 1/2 mol of LiMn2O4 were assumed to be approximately equal to Li2MnO3

+## Development

+TODO: The table extraction is not working.
+This is possibly because the supplementary pdf file was replaced with a different version.
+Need to reexamine with tabula.